cliffeby/DuckpinV001/README.md

 Reflectors for the bulbs to light the Lucite numbers were long since destroyed and unavailable.
 Using a 4” and 2 3/8” hole saw, I created ¼” plywood flanges and cut the tops off 12oz. soda cans for the reflectors.
 A washer was epoxied to the back of the can to accept the bulb holder.

 Two led bulb forms were considered.
-A five-watt equivalent, led T10 wedge bulbs and connectors were inexpensive and produced subtle light.
-The 15-watt equivalent, led 1156 base, also inexpensive, but was overpowering and washed out the Lucite number.
+A five-watt equivalent, LED T10 wedge bulbs and connectors were inexpensive and produced subtle light.
+The 15-watt equivalent, LED 1156 base, also inexpensive, but was overpowering and washed out the Lucite number.
 Both bulbs offered various colors if desired.
 Beware, led bulbs have polarity, and the T10 wedge is interchangeable.
 No harm if in backwards, it just doesn’t light.

 Last, a 12-pin connector was considered for ease in removing the RPI and relays from the 10 led bulbs.
-Making the 20+ crimps seemed tedious and the connector remains on the TODO list.
+Making the 20+ crimps seemed tedious and use of the connector remains on the TODO list.
 ![Caption image](https://user-images.githubusercontent.com/1431998/46451115-af812900-c762-11e8-9fbe-6c0c9d611e0a.png)
 ### _Software Design_
 Duckpin bowling is unique in that the player is allowed three balls in each frame to knock down the 10 pins.
 Unlike 10-pin bowling where the pinsetter is automatic after each thrown ball, duckpins requires the user to clear any deadwood that may remain on the alley.
 Clearing deadwood is optional as it is often not needed.
 Also, manually initiated in duckpins is the reset all 10 pins.